Raspberryy/NetCrow/README.md

 This is a fun little Tool made for the Raspberry Pi!

-But of course it can be used on every Linux System...
-It is using python Code to execute the MiTM automatically.
+But of course it can be used on every Linux System... \n It is using python Code to execute the MiTM automatically.
 The Attack itself is using ettercap to analyize Network Traffic.